Circular orderability of 3-manifold groups

 We also deal with several notable cases not covered by Theorem \ref{graphCO} or Theorem \ref{special graph case}, for instance we also show:

 \begin{theorem} The fundamental group of a compact, connected Sol manifold is circularly orderable. \end{theorem}

 We close with a discussion of circularly orderability of fundamental groups of hyperbolic 3-manifolds.
 There is a well known example of a hyperbolic 3-manifold whose fundamental group is not circularly orderable, which is the Weeks manifold \cite[Theorem 9]{CaD}.
-Therefore, we cannot expect the fundamental groups of hyperbolic 3-manifolds to be always circularly orderable as in the case of Seifert fibred manifolds.
+Therefore, we cannot expect the fundamental groups of hyperbolic 3-manifolds to be circularly orderable whenever they are infinite, as in the case of Seifert fibred manifolds.

 Two approaches to the question of left-orderability of fundamental groups of hyperbolic $3$-manifolds that have enjoyed success are via cyclic branched covers, and the other via Dehn surgery.
 In both of these cases, advancements in Heegaard-Floer techniques have provided guidance as to the expected behaviour of left-orderability with respect to these constructions.
 Over the course of several examples, including several infinite families of hyperbolic $3$-manifolds having circularly orderable but non-left-orderable fundmental groups, we find that none of the behaviour exhibited by left-orderability with respect to these familiar topological constructions is shared with circular orderability.